-Although, the MSDE did not make revisions to the baseline or targets for this indicator, the SESAC meetings have a standing agenda item that includes review of the federal indicators and a discussion of the SPP/APR cycle.
 The data provided for Indicator 1 of the SPP/APR is taken from the Maryland Report Card, Maryland's official ESEA data reporting source for the Maryland State Department of Education that aligns with Maryland's Consolidated State Performance Report (CSPR).
 The Maryland Report Card may be accessed at http://mdreportcard.org/.
-The graduation rate targets are the same as the annual graduation rate targets under Title I of the ESEA.
-Meetings were held with our State Special Education Advisory Council (SESAC) on the following dates: January 20, 2015, March 17, 2015, May 19, 2015, June 18, 2015, August 10, 2015, September 22, 2015, October 19, 2015, November 16, 2015, December 14, 2015, and January 11, 2016.
+The targets for Maryland's graduation rate are the same as the annual graduation rate targets under Title I of the ESEA.